-The Ultimate Guide To A Family Friendly Vacation In MAUI.
+The Ultimate Guide: Best Things To Do In MAUI.
 Google Map Included

-This year we decided to ditch California for the holidays and head out to one of our favorite Islands, the island of Maui in Hawaii.
-This is our second visit to this beautiful Island, only this time we visited as a family.
-Last time we visited it was just my husband and I, a little over 10 years ago and the island is just as beautiful as we remembered it.
-We stayed for a total of 7 days and adventured all throughout the island.
+For the holidays we decided to ditch California and head out to one of our favorite Islands, the island of Maui in Hawaii.
+We have visited a total of 3 times, as a couple and as a family and it's always as beautiful as we remember it.
 With so much to do in this beautiful Island I want to share where we stayed, some of our favorite restaurants, as well as some of the best sights to visit.
+Basically all the things we've done in Maui during our visits!
 I also added a link to a google map with all of the following destinations marked for your convenience.
 You can find the link toward the end of this post.

 Road To Hana

 This full day activity is a must for all who visit.
-From Kehei to Hana is a 2 hour drive but there are so many beautiful sights to explore and stop at, I would highly recommend you give yourself more time.
+Definitely recommend you add it to your list of things to do in Maui.
+From Kehei to Hana is a 2 hour drive but there are so many beautiful sights to explore and stop at, I would highly recommend you give yourself a good amount of time.
 Definitely start your trip up to Hana early in the morning (6:00am).
 This is a drive/trip you don't want to rush through.
 Keep in mind you will be driving through a winding road and you gain a good amount of altitude, so if you suffer from motion sickness you might want to do whatever it is you normally do to help with that.
 Also, keep in mind the road is narrow and at some points the road does turn into a single lane road so take your time and be safe.
 Personally, I found the road to be well taken care of and did not feel unsafe at any point.

 Be sure to have a full tank of gas